marksmango-0/Stardew-Mod-Recommendations/README.md

 + Champagne Wishes 1.0.3
 + Cherry Blossom Cafe 1.0.2
 + Denver's Necklace 2.1.0
-+ Eatums 2.3.0
-+ Even More Recipes for JsonAssets 1.5.11
-+ Farmer to Florist 3.0.9

 + Festival of the Mundane Hat Pack 1.1.1
 + Fruits and Veggies for JsonAssets 2.0.14
 + Hisame More Recipes 1.0.2